 The Bests and Bowers covered bridge became our next objective.
-The bests covered bridge is just off Route 44 on Churchill road and we proceeded to the Bowers bridge on Bible Hill road.
+The bests covered bridge is just off Route 44 on Churchill road and we then proceeded to the Bowers bridge on Bible Hill road.

-In fact as I walked down the long the Mill brook I found a piece of wood that appeared to have come from the covered bridge during the last repair/renovation from Irene
+In fact as I walked down the long the Mill brook I found a piece of wood that appeared to have come from the covered bridge during the last repair/renovation from hurricane Irene

 Cornish Windsor covered bridge (8:50 AM)

 The Cornish Windsor covered bridge stretches across the Connecticut River between Windsor Vermont and Cornish New Hampshire.

 This is the longest covered bridge in New England at almost 450 feet in total length.
 I think the preferred view of this covered bridge is from the New Hampshire side and up the road a little ways to the North on 12A.

 There are several places to pull over and walk back towards the bridge to create a shot where you can capture the full length of the bridge along with Mount Ascutney rising majestically in the distance.